Social distancing and safety measures at our events in response to COVID-19

 How we will keep you safe:

-- Pre booking is essential, within a preferred arrival time, including for National Trust members.
+- Pre booking is preferred, with an arrival time.
 This ensures we can manage the number of people on site and reduces queuing and contact with staff at the entrance.

 - The event site has been laid out to make it easier to navigate around whilst maintaining appropriate social distancing